 Reckless and Careless: Understanding The Differences

 Consider yourself a careless driver if you do one or more of the following.
 A competent and careful driver should always be mindful of these activities.
 Remember, the driving charge could hurt your personal expenses too.
-Here are 10 examples of reckless and careless driving:
+Below, are 11 examples of reckless and careless driving.

-- Driving too close without observing distance to another car
+- Driving too close without observing the distance of another car

-- Not stopping in red light by mistake
+- Not stopping at a red light by mistake

 - Overtaking on the inside

-- Driving even you feel as sleepy as a sloth
+- Driving even when you feel as sleepy as a sloth

-- Driving with other distractions like food and cigarette, stop for a minute and do your thing
+- Driving with other distractions like food and cigarettes – stop for a minute and do your thing

-- Over usage of the overtaking lane even unnecessary
+- Overuse of the overtaking lane even unnecessary

 - Flexing your full beam lights all the time